-Most Kenyan doctors spend several years as a Medical Officer (MO), or general practitioner, after completing internship and before going to residency.
+After completion of medical school, new doctors must complete a 1 year internship to become an independently practicing Medical Officer (MO).
+Most Kenyan doctors spend several years as an MO, or general practitioner, after completing internship and before going to residency.
 As such, they have many more years in general practice than in our system.
-MOs function similarly to senior residents at the Naivasha Sub-County Hospital, directly supervising interns.
+MOs function similarly to senior residents at the Naivasha County Referral Hospital, directly supervising interns.

-There are four medical schools in Kenya, two public and two private.
+There are five medical schools in Kenya, three public and two private.
 The public schools are Moi University and University of Nairobi.
 Both accept students on government scholarship in addition to students paying full tuition, which is quite expensive.
 It is much more difficult for students to be accepted into the program on scholarship than it is for paying students, thus typically only wealthy families can send their children to medical school.
 The majority of physicians in Kenya have been trained at University of Nairobi.
 Two new private universities recently opened: Egerton University in Nakuru and Kenyatta University in Kahawa.

 In addition to medical doctors with MBchB degrees, Clinical Officers (COs) and nurses assume a large portion of clinical responsibility in various facilities throughout the country.
-COs are midlevel providers similar to our nurse practitioners or physicians' assistants.
+COs provide a role similar to our nurse practitioners or physicians' assistants, although their schooling is shorter.
 They have not attended formal medical school but are trained in two years of school and have a required internship year as CO interns (COIs) before entering independent practice.
 Although the COI year is predominantly inpatient and very similar to the MO intern (MOI) year, COs are intended to practice mostly in outpatient settings and are authorized to prescribe standard medications.
 At NSCH, COIs work alongside MOIs on the inpatient wards.